JJ/granada-off/text/snow.md

 # Let it snow

 For the average Joe-living-in-Granada, snow is something that happens up there, in the mountains.
-You go there from time to time, maybe once a year, maybe just when you realize your kid is seven year old and has never seen the snow, to slide down slopes using ripped plastic bags or trays or something equally dangerous.
+And you go "up there" from time to time, maybe once a year, maybe just when you realize your kid is seven year old and has never seen the snow, to slide down slopes using ripped plastic bags or trays or something equally dangerous.
 Sometimes you go just to lounge off in one of the incredibly expensive ski resort cafés of Sierra Nevada after parking your car in the incredibly expensive parking.
-With global warming, it is increasingly difficult to have natural snow even up there.
-That is why watching the weather forecast is like an spectator sport down here.
+With global warming, it is increasingly difficult to have natural snow even up there, that is why watching the weather forecast is like an spectator sport down here.
 It is usually very monotonous: sunny, sunny, and then a bit more sun, with temperatures that might span 20 degrees in a single day because sun, but when in winter and